defifuture/erc20-batched-meta-transactions/README.md

 }
 ```

-Why not reverting the whole on-chain transaction?
+Why not revert the whole on-chain transaction?
 Because there could be only one problematic meta tx, and the others should not be dropped just because of one rotten apple.

 That said, it is expected of relayers to validate meta txs in advance before relaying them.
 That's why relayers are not entitled to a relayer fee for an invalid meta tx.